Vrapčići, Mostar: History

 There are two historic landmarks in Vrapčići which date from the Ottoman period, the Džabić house (Džabića kuća) in Suhi do and the Alajbegović house (Alajbegovića kuća).
 They were built in 1801 and a couple of years after the occupation of Bosnia and Herzegovina by Austria-Hungary, respectively.
 Although they are listed as national monuments, their reconstruction still hasn't taken place (as of December 2022).

 The history of Vrapčići during socialist Yugoslavia is tightly connected to the "Đuro Salaj" textile combine.
-Build in the 1950s, it became the biggest cotton mill in the Balkans, with over 6 thousand employees.
+Built in the 1950s, it became the biggest cotton mill in the Balkans, with over 6 thousand employees.
 The flourishing development of the factory was followed by a boom in the neighborhood around it, as new houses and residential areas for the workers were built, alongside appropriate public infrastructure.
 Despite the factory itself not suffering any greater damage, the production was not reestablished after the Bosnian war.
-The factory is seen as a victim of misguided privatisation policies in the Bosnian transition era.
+The factory is seen as a victim of misguided privatization policies in the Bosnian transition era.

 During the course of the Bosnian war (1992-1995), Vrapčići often changed sites.

 First, with aid of the local serb population, the suburb came under control of the Yugoslav people's army (JNA) in April 1992.
 Later, the JNA handed over its positions to the Army of Republika Srpska (VRS), the armed forces of the Bosnian Serbs and their secessionist leadership.
 By ruling over Vrapčići and the other northern parts of the greater Mostar area, the Serb leadership aimed to block the route between Mostar and Sarajevo, setting the Bosnian-Croat controlled part of the city under a blockade.